muhamed-fazlic/Evona/README.md

  update-database -context EvonaTaskDbContext
  update-database -context EvonaTaskIdentityDbContext

+If you get errors like this:
+- Could not load assembly 'Evona.Task.Persistence'.
+Ensure it is referenced by the startup project 'Evona.Task.Domain'.

+- Could not load assembly 'Evona.Task.Identity'.
+Ensure it is referenced by the startup project 'Evona.Task.Domain'.

+Then you should go to your src/API folder to find Evona.Task.Api right click and find 'Set as Startup Project' to ensure your startup project is Evona.Task.Api, not domain or anything else.

 After running these two commands you will get users:

   (Admin)
   Email: admin@evona.com